 Following consultation in 2023, we’ve refined the plans and are now ready to move to the next phase of the project.

-Work to will start in Avalon from 10 March 2025 and is expected to be complete by the end of May.
+Work to will start in Avalon from 26 March 2025 and is expected to be complete by the start of June.

 - Work will take place on weekdays between 7am and 6pm.